 So will your ministers refer to the Great Divorce instead of the Great Apostasy—use words that might remind them that they are part of a self-exalted body (at least in spirit) that rebelled and divorced itself from the Church, instead of maintaining that they were, somehow, the “first” Church that others fell away from?
 In other words, the correct use of the language does not allude to a falling away from pre-Church of Christ Protestantism or a nebulous ecclesial theory; but a rebellion, much like what the Reformation inflicted on the world, and a divorce from the conduit of God’s wisdom itself (cf. Ephesians 3:10).

 The words “falling away”, or “apostasy”, however, do not prick the collective Protestant conscience—and non-Catholic Christians can proudly proceed to believe they are not rebelling against God and have not divorced themselves from His Church.
 The language itself proves nothing one way or the other, but its English use protects Protestantism’s evasive nature, and its Greek use illustrates the grave nature of sacramental derailment, which becomes, so to speak, a proof that the Catholic Church has not divorced herself from any nascent body, in that she has not abandoned her fidelity to the sacraments.
-But because I am Catholic-ish, I do not hope St. Paul was illustrating the future Protestant Rebellion (and by extension, your Restoration), and I do not force a final stamp on any interpretation by the authority I might grant myself, but instead refer to the timetable that he alludes to.
-St. Paul’s use of the words that day refers to exactly what he wrote: the day of the Lord (2 Thessalonians 2:2), and the day of the Lord is not yet here.1
+But because I am Catholic-ish, I do not hope St. Paul was illustrating the future Protestant Rebellion (and by extension, your Restoration), and I do not force a final stamp on any interpretation by the authority I might grant myself, but instead refer to the timetable he alluded to.
+St. Paul’s use of the words that day referred to exactly what he wrote: the day of the Lord (2 Thessalonians 2:2), and the day of the Lord is not yet here.1

 © Copyright.
 All written material is property of Patrick Vandapool.
 All rights reserved.